pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_queryadapterinfotype.md

 The KMD should populate a [**DXGK_NATIVE_FENCE_CAPS**](ns-d3dkmddi-dxgk_native_fence_caps.md) structure that contains the driver's support details for native GPU fences.
 Supported starting in Windows 11, version 24H2.
 For more information, see [Native GPU fences](/windows-hardware/drivers/display/native-gpu-fence-objects).

 ### -field DXGKQAITYPE_USERMODESUBMISSION_CAPS:38

+The KMD should populate a [**DXGK_USERMODESUBMISSION_CAPS**](ns-d3dkmddi-dxgk_usermodesubmission_caps.md) structure that contains the driver's support details for user-mode work submission.
+Supported starting in Windows 11, version 24H2.
+For more information, see [User-mode work submission](/windows-hardware/drivers/display/user-mode-work-submission).

 ### -field DXGKQAITYPE_DIRTYBITTRACKINGCAPS:39